-The Geneva College Jazz Band will present "In the Mood XVIII: Big Band Music Returns," on Saturday, April 13, 2013.
-This annual concert of music from the ′30s and ′40s will take place in the John White Chapel of Old Main at 8 p.m.
+The Geneva College Jazz Band will present "In the Mood XIX: Big Band Music Returns," on Saturday, April 12, 2014.
+This annual concert of swing music from the ′30s and ′40s will take place in the John White Chapel of Old Main at 8 p.m.

 "The annual Jazz Concert has become one of the most popular events on campus each spring, providing a high energy concert that continues to entertain and attract all ages," says Director and Music Department Chair Don Kephart.
 "We currently have 20 students shaping the traditional look of the early swing bands with contained brass, saxophone and rhythm sections."